 The old adage, “if it ain’t broke, don’t fix it” isn’t the best advice – especially if you’re a maintenance manager.
-Facilities, machines, and other pieces of equipment require overhauling on an on-going basis.
+Facilities, machines, and other pieces of equipment require upkeep to continue performing well.
 That’s exactly why having a preventive maintenance program is so crucial.

-With an effective preventative maintenance plan, you can ensure the longevity of your company’s assets and ensure they stay up and running.
+With an effective preventative maintenance plan, you can ensure the longevity and productivity of your company’s assets.

 However, creating a preventive maintenance program isn’t as easy as it seems.
-It requires setting up a comprehensive strategy that factors in a bunch of variables.
+It requires a comprehensive strategy that accounts for many variables.

 If you’re confused and don’t know where to begin, keep reading.
 In this in-depth guide, we will:

 - Break down preventive maintenance

 - Share a step-by-step process of creating and implementing a PM plan

 - Discuss some fatal preventive maintenance mistakes to avoid

 Let’s jump right in.

 “Preventive maintenance” (also known as “preventative maintenance” and “planned maintenance”) is a proactive approach to maintenance management that involves performing maintenance tasks over a fixed schedule, even when there’s apparently nothing wrong with it.